Sexually Transmitted Diseases (STDs) - General Overview

 Household items & natural approaches per cause

-Soaking in warm water for 15-20 minutes several times daily can relieve pain and irritation from herpes sores or other genital lesions.
-Add a cup of Epsom salt for additional soothing effects.
-This manages symptoms but does not treat the infection.
+Sitting in warm water for 15-20 minutes can soothe genital discomfort from herpes sores or irritation.
+This helps with pain management but does not treat the underlying infection.

 Top 7 Foods & Dishes That Help Sexually Transmitted Diseases (STDs) - General Overview